laro/Cilia/README.md

 - `safe` as default, `unsafe` blocks as escape.
     - Normally you just use the _existing_, carefully developed and tested abstractions.
     - Not allowed in safe code:
-        - Subscript access to raw pointers
+        - Subscript access to raw pointers,
-        - Calling functions marked as `unsafe`
+        - calling functions marked as `unsafe`.
+    - Still allowed/undetected in unsafe code:
+        - Integer overflow (checking that always seems too costly)
     - `unsafe` is necessary to implement certain abstractions (as container classes), but that's nothing normal programmers regularly do.
         - ```
           func Array<T>::operator[] (Int i) -> T& {